LCBC-UiO/galamm/cran-comments.md

 ## Submission note

 This is a resubmission aimed at fixing current issues.
-There are three types of issues, which are described under each header below:
+There are three types of issues, and the respective fixes are described under each header below:

 ### 1. Memory issues (clang-ASAN, gcc-ASAN, valgrind)

-I was able to reproduce the error using debug mode locally with 'R -d lldb'.
+I was able to reproduce the error both using debug mode locally with 'R -d lldb' and using the Docker image rocker/r-devel-san.
-It was caused by attempting to access a vector element with a an index '-2', which clearly does not work.
+The issue was caused by attempting to access a vector element at a an index '-2', which clearly does not work.
 This case has now been fixed, and the fix is described in more detail here: https://github.com/LCBC-UiO/galamm/issues/165.

 ### 2. Errors on r-oldrelease